 Alexis Sanchez: Inter Milan and Manchester United agree loan deal

-Inter Milan have agreed a deal with Manchester United to sign Alexis Sanchez on loan, according to Sky in Italy.
+Inter Milan have agreed a deal with Manchester United to sign Alexis Sanchez on loan, Sky Sports News understands.

+The 10-month deal will cost Manchester United around £6m and Inter have not agreed an option to buy Sanchez at the end of the season.

 Sanchez impressed in Chile's Copa America campaign this summer, but is yet to feature for United this season after suffering an injury during the third-place play-off.

-However, he did feature in a behind-closed-doors friendly against Sheffield United as he continues his rehabilitation.
+He did play in a behind-closed-doors friendly against Sheffield United as he continues his rehabilitation.

+Inter already signed Romelu Lukaku from United for a fee of around £73m earlier this month.

 Sanchez's imminent departure will leave United with just Anthony Martial, Marcus Rashford and 17-year-old Mason Greenwood as striking options for Ole Gunnar Solskjaer to call upon.